EGroupware/lit/TsJsLoading.md

 * use [Webpack](https://webpack.js.org/) to bundle and build our dependencies
 * use newer [Rollup](https://rollupjs.org/guide/en/) instead
 * use an [ES5 module shim](https://github.com/guybedford/es-module-shims) with [Import Maps](https://github.com/wicg/import-maps#the-basic-idea) support
+* ...

+## Problems from our existing code-base the above candidates need to deal with
+* not all code is already TypeScript or modern JavaScript modules eg. client-side API (egw object), framework and egw_action stuff
+* non-TypeScript code contains no import statements currently AND TypeScript not always all necessary onces
+* our ContentSecurityPolicy does NOT allow to use inline javascript (could be worked around using a nonce)
+* ...